A Priori Estimates for Two-Dimensional Water Waves with Angled Crests: The free surface equation in the Lagrangian coordinate

 \subsection{The quasilinear equation}

-We henceforth focus on the equations on the free surface.\footnote{We may solve for the velocity on $\Omega(t)$ from its boundary values (including the condition that it goes to zero as $y \to -\infty$), and then solve for the pressure from the velocity.} As in \cite{wu1997} and following works, we differentiate \eqref{eq:8} with respect to time and take conjugates, turning it into the quasilinear equation\footnote{We call it ``quasilinear'' because in the classical situation \cite{wu1997}, this equation is quasilinear with the RHS the lower-order term.
+We henceforth focus on the equations on the free surface.\footnote{We may solve for the velocity on $\Omega(t)$ from its boundary values (including the condition that it goes to zero as $y \to -\infty$), and then solve for the pressure from the velocity.
+The free surface equations is equivalent to the water wave system \eqref{eq:1}-\eqref{eq:6} in the smooth regime. } As in \cite{wu1997} and following works, we differentiate \eqref{eq:8} with respect to time and take conjugates, turning it into the quasilinear equation\footnote{We call it ``quasilinear'' because in the classical situation \cite{wu1997}, this equation is quasilinear with the RHS the lower-order term.
 However, in our setting, due to the degeneracy of $-\f{\partial P}{\partial \vec{n}}$ we do not know a priori that this is still the case; only by our proof do we show that the RHS is, indeed, lower-order and that \eqref{eq:11} is in fact quasilinear.
 All references to \eqref{eq:11} and related equations being ``quasilinear'' should be interpreted with this in mind.}

-where we continue to have $\bar{z}_t$ the boundary value of a holomorphic function.
+where we continue to have $\bar{z}_t$ the boundary value of a periodic holomorphic function.
 This is the basic equation we will work with throughout the paper.